zaphosting/docs/en/fivem_installels.md

 ## Configuration

-Now we configure ELS-FiveM by making a copy of the `vcf.default.lua', and rename it to `vcf.lua'.
+Now we configure ELS-FiveM by making a copy of the `vcf.default.lua`, and rename it to `vcf.lua`.

 > Note: The old `vcf.default.lua' should not be deleted.